Nwakakukaks/Green_Quest/README.md

 ## 🪄 How does it work?

-1. Community starts challenge by choosing a template with rules for participation and defining prize pool, deadline.
+1. Organization creates a series of green quests, defining the quest duration and pool prize for winners paid out in MATIC
-2. After that, shares the link to the challenge with other members of the community.
+2. After that, shares the link to the quest.
-3. Members join the challenge.
-Also share it with their friends if the challenge rules motivate them to do so.
+3. Anyone can join the challenge and also share it with their friends.
-4. Participants fulfill all conditions and mark the challenge as completed, which will be verified by smart contracts and oracles.
+4. Participants fulfill all conditions and mark the challenge as completed, which will be verified by smart contracts and chainlink oracles.
-5. After the deadline, the community finalizes the challenge, and each participant with a verified completion will receive a part of the prize pool.
+5. After the deadline, the organization finalizes the quest, and payout is processed automatically by chainlink keepers to each participant with a verified completion.
-6. Eventually everyone is happy, and the community becomes more engaged.

 ## Technology Stack